remodlai/Flowise/memory-bank/progress.md

 ## Update History

+- [2025-05-15 4:49:05 PM] [Unknown User] - Excluded unused API modules: Marked nvidia-nim and openai-realtime modules as excluded in the API documentation review checklist and removed related documentation files as these modules are not used in production.
+- [2025-05-15 4:38:34 PM] [Unknown User] - API Documentation Review: Nodes Module: Completed the review of the nodes module.
+Created missing endpoint analysis files for getNodeByName and getNodesByCategory endpoints.
+Updated all OpenAPI fragments with proper schema references and security configuration.
+Enhanced existing documentation with implementation details, including deep cloning behavior and error handling.
+Added a new recurring pattern to track: Missing Endpoint Documentation.
+Updated API documentation review checklist to reflect progress: now at 61.7% (29/47 modules).
+- [2025-05-15 4:37:03 PM] [Unknown User] - File Update: Updated api_documentation/endpoint_analysis/nodes/internalNodesGetByCategory.md
+- [2025-05-15 4:36:48 PM] [Unknown User] - File Update: Updated api_documentation/endpoint_analysis/nodes/internalNodesGetByName.md
 - [2025-05-15 4:31:11 PM] [Unknown User] - Decision Made: Documentation of Error Handling Behavior
 - [2025-05-15 4:30:55 PM] [Unknown User] - API Documentation Review: Node-load-methods Module: Completed the review of the node-load-methods module.
 Fixed schema references in the OpenAPI fragment and added proper security configuration.
 Enhanced the endpoint analysis with additional implementation notes to highlight the module reuse pattern (using the nodes module controller/service) and special error handling behavior (returning empty arrays for method execution errors).
 Added a new recurring pattern to track in our checklist: Error Handling Behavior.
 Updated API documentation review checklist to reflect progress: now at 59.6% (28/47 modules).
 - [2025-05-15 4:27:55 PM] [Unknown User] - Decision Made: Documentation of Module Reuse Patterns